This screen displays a list of installed plugins in your site. Plugins can extend the functionality of b2evolution.

 - Broken (red exclamation mark).
 The plugin is not correctly installed.
 Maybe some changes need to be performed in the DB.
 The plugin may offer to fix itself if you try to edit its settings.

-The name of the plugin.
-If you click on any of them, it will redirect to the edition form where you could define settings for it.
-Each plugin may has different settings according its specific features and if you need information about it, please read point 8.
+Plugin: The name of the plugin.
+If you click on any of them, it will redirect to the edit form where you could define settings for it.
+Each plugin may have different settings according its specific features and if you need information about it, please read the section about the Help column below.
 The name of each plugin could be changed at the edit form.

 Another situation is plugin hooks where only one plugin can be executed: captchas for example.
 If you have several captcha plugins installed, only the one with the lowest priority will get fired.

-Enable / Disable, Edit (same behaviour as described in point 5 by clicking on the plugin name) or Delete the plugin.
+Actions: Enable / Disable, Edit or Delete the plugin.